 The tumescent technique is a liposuction method that can reduce post operative bruising, swelling and pain.
 Also, blood loss is minimized during tumescent liposuction due to the effects of the local anesthetic which is used.
 In the tumescent technique, areas of excess fat are injected with a large amount of anesthetic liquid before liposuction is performed.
 The liquid causes the compartments of fat to become swollen and firm or “tumesced.”
 The expanded fat compartments allow the liposuction cannula to travel smoothly beneath the skin as the fat is removed.
 This can give multiple benefits — extra precision for the surgeon, reduced loss of blood for the patient, and extended pain relief after surgery, which can reduce the need for pain medication immediately after surgery.

 Why do patients wear a compression garment after surgery?

 After liposuction, swelling is expected.
 A compression garment helps reduce swelling and helps to reshape the tissue.
 Many patients see little difference or are even larger during the first week after surgery.
 The following week, patients usually begin to see results.
 After 2 months, the patient will be at about 80% of the result.
 Improvement continues until about 6 months after surgery when all of the swelling should be gone.
-I usually have patients wear there compression garment for 3 weeks 24/7 and then 3 weeks during sleep.
+I usually have patients wear their compression garment for 3 weeks, 24/7 and then 3 weeks during sleep.

 Can I still gain weight after liposuction?